anarch-rule/7Cipher/README.md

 Test to see if 7zip command line is installed correctly by typing '7za' into command line, you will get a response of available commands.

 There are 3 .bat files:
-  1. Create a key / encrypted cipher key json file.
+  1. 'CreateKeyData.bat': Create a key / encrypted cipher key json file.
-  2. Create a lock / encrypted json file.
+  2. '7Cipher_Lock.bat': Create a lock / encrypted json file.
-  3. Unlock / decrypt a json file.
+  3. '7Cipher_Unlock.bat': Unlock / decrypt a json file.

   Create shortcuts for each .bat, put the shortcuts on your desktop.
-Uniqur image / .ico are included to set unique image for each shortcut.
+Unique image / .ico are included to set unique image for each shortcut.

 ## Running
+Modifying .bat files on windows:
+For each .bat file
+  1. Change path of python: 'c:\python27\python.exe', if it is in a different location.
+  2. Change the path of the 7Cipher: 'C:\7Cipher\SevenCipher.py' repo to match where you have the files located.
+Create a shortcut for each .bat file, copy them to desktop.
+Run CreateKeyData.bat first for initial setup.

 On Windows Command Line:
 Initial Setup and New Key Creation